Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 In summary, we would not say that these results give a strong recommendation for using the Metropolis algorithm to optimize pseudo-Boolean functions.
-It excels on the \valley problem proposed in~\cite{OlivetoPHST18}, however, this problem is essentially a one-dimensional problem and thus of a very different structure than most pseudo-Boolean problems.
-The possible $\tilde O(n^{0.5})$ runtime advantage over simple EAs on the \cliff problem is interesting (if it exists, only a lower bound was shown in~~\cite{LissovoiOW19}), but appears still small when recalling that the runtime of the simple EAs is $\Theta(n^d)$.
+It excels on the $f_2$ function proposed in~\cite{JansenW07} and the \valley problem proposed in~\cite{OlivetoPHST18}, however, problems essentially are one-dimensional problems and thus of a very different structure than most pseudo-Boolean problems.
+The possible $\tilde O(n^{0.5})$ runtime advantage over simple EAs on the \cliff problem is interesting (if it exists, only a lower bound was shown in~~\cite{LissovoiOW23}), but appears still small when recalling that the runtime of the simple EAs is $\Theta(n^d)$.
 Hence maybe most convincing result favoring the Metropolis algorithm is the quadratic runtime shown~\cite{JerrumS98} for the random bipartition instances.
 Here, however, one also has to recall that random instances of $NP$-complete problems can by surprisingly easy.
 For example, the \oea can solve random 3-SAT instances in the planted solution model in time $O(n \log n)$ when the clause density is at least logarithmic~\cite{DoerrNS17}.
 These mildly positive results on the Metropolis algorithm have to be contrasted with several negative results, e.g., the exponential runtimes shown in~\cite{SasakiH88, Wegener05, Meer07}.
 Also, the parameter choice seems to be non-trivial.
 Whereas the best results in~\cite{OlivetoPHST18} are obtained by small values of $\alpha$, recall that the runtime shown there is at least $n \alpha^{\Omega(d_1)}$ and the simple \onemax benchmark can only be optimized in polynomial time when $\alpha$ is as large as $\Omega(n \log n)$.

+For reasons of completeness, we note that after the completion of this work a runtime analysis of the Metropolis algorithm on a generalized \cliff benchmark has appeared~\cite{DoerrERW23}.
+It showed that the Metropolis algorithm for most parameters of the benchmark has a performance inferior to the one of simple elitist algorithms.